jenkinsci/multibranch-action-triggers-plugin/README.md

     ![5a](images/matp5a.png)

 6. After Multi Branch Pipeline indexes the branches and creates Pipelines, you will notice that, Jobs that you defined in "Pipeline Create Event" field has the same number of builds with the number of Pipelines.
     - When you go to Configuration of the Jobs, you will notice that Build Parameter is defined automatically.
-    - Branch/Pipeline name value is passed to the job by parameter named "SOURCE_PROJECT_NAME".
+    - Branch/Pipeline name value is passed to the job by the parameter named "SOURCE_PROJECT_NAME".
 This parameter will have the name of the Pipeline/Branch which is created by Multi Branch Pipeline.
 For example if you only have master branch in your repository, this value will be "master".
-    - Full name of the Branch/Pipeline is passed to the job by parameter named "SOURCE_PROJECT_FULL_NAME".
+    - Full name of the Branch/Pipeline is passed to the job by the parameter named "SOURCE_PROJECT_FULL_NAME".
 This parameter will have the full name of the Pipeline/Branch which is created by Multi Branch Pipeline.
 For example if you only have master branch in your repository, this value will be "MyMultiBranchPipeline/master".
+    - If the Pipeline/Branch job is type of Pull Request/Merge Request, then two more parameters are passed to the job.
+        - SOURCE_BRANCH_NAME is the source branch of the Pull Request/Merge Request which is created by Multi Branch Pipeline.
+        - TARGET_BRANCH_NAME is the target branch of the Pull Request/Merge Request which is created by Multi Branch Pipeline.
     - You can use this variable for your needs in your scripts/pipelines.

     Example screenshots: